sdruskat/wssspe6-1-resosuma/slides.md

 Note:
 # - There are existing classification schemes for software-related activities
-# - For example: ACM XXXTODO XXXOTHERS?XXX
+# - For example: ACM Computing Classification System
 # - The problem with those is that they do not reflect the configuration of the research software sustainability space in terms of agents and activities
 # - I'll come to the mapping proper